 • Rope jumping

-A big problem with Quadriceps tendon pain
+Problems we see with Quadriceps tendon pain

 A big problem that we see with quadriceps tendinitis is that patients delay treatment.
 In the early phases of the quadriceps tendinitis/tendinopathy, the pain settles down with rest, but the tendon degeneration and muscle tightness do not go away with rest.
 If you take a few days off until the pain in your knee is gone (usually 5 days) and then start running again, the pain will return.
 The cells that have started to heal will tear and the whole process needs to start from the beginning again.

 By the time patients make an appointment to see a physiotherapist, they have had to stop training due to their quadriceps tendon pain.
-This means that their tendinitis has progressed the stage of tendinopathy where there is degeneration of the tendon.
+This means that their tendinitis has progressed to the stage of tendinopathy where there is degeneration of the tendon.
 As soon as there is degeneration we need to drastically change your activity to limit further damage to the tendon.
 This means that you will have to take time off from whatever is causing your pain.
 If you make an appointment with us before you reach this stage, it might only be necessary to decrease the load of your activity without stopping completely.

 Another problem we see is that patients do not want to rest or change their activity.
 Tendinitis is an overuse injury, so the tendon needs active rest to heal, so you must modify your activity.
 If you carry on with your normal activities and training – which caused the problem in the first place – the tendon will not heal and the condition will just get worse until you’re forced to stop.

-Physiotherapy treatment for quadriceps tendinitis
+Physiotherapy treatment for Quadriceps tendinitis

 The most important part of physiotherapy treatment for quadriceps tendinitis is modifying your activities and training.
 The first thing to do with an overuse injury is to change what is causing the problem in other words manage the load on the tendon.